-Flashbacks are particularly distressing if you feel as if you are experiencing the abuse again in the present day, and you can lose touch with your current reality.
-One way you can help yourself if you are experiencing a Flashback is to practise “Grounding”.
-This means you actively bring yourself from your past memory into the current day.
-This can help you through your flashback and also it means that it is more unlikely for your flashback to continue.
+When you experience flashbacks it can be as though you are experiencing the abuse again in the present, and you lose touch with reality.
+One way you can help yourself if you are experiencing the Flashback to return the present is to practice “Grounding” yourself.
+This means you are bringing yourself from your past memory into the here and now.

 Feet First: Put your feet on the floor firmly – stamp if you like – reminding yourself of the here and now.

-Feel: Touch and feel your hands, arms, legs – furniture – all reminding you of where you are now.
+Feel: Touch your arms, hands, furniture – reminding you of where you are now

-Remind Yourself: This is just a memory – this is not actually happening.
-The worst is over and focus on who you are now.
-If it helps talk to the frightened “child” part of you and assure him or her that you (your healthy adult self) can take care of him/her now.
+Remind Yourself: This is just a memory – it is not actually happening.
+Focus on who you are now.
+If it helps talk to the frightened “child” part of you and assure him or her that you (your healthy adult self) can take care of themselves now.

 Hold Tight: In a strong flashback it is easy to loose perspective and even not know where you end and the rest of the world begins.
 Holding a blanket round yourself or hugging a pillow can help.

 Take Time: Don’t push yourself to do things after a flashback – be kind to yourself and look after yourself.
-If you can, do something you find comforting e.g. having a hot drink.
+If you can, do something you find comforting.